Who is Al Cowlings?

 Later, police cars trailed the SUV, and helicopters thwapped to keep track of the Bronco.

-Despite his involvement, the public portrayed Al as a stand-up friend who tried to prevent OJ from killing himself.
+Despite his involvement, the public portrayed Al as a stand-up friend who tried to prevent O.J. from killing himself.

 Moreover, a psychologist named Michael Peck also said, “I think he saved his friend.
 I think that is what anybody would want in a friend to be there like that.”

 What happened to Al Cowlings?

-Eyewitnesses revealed that Al pushed Simpson’s son, Jason, into OJ’s Brentwood home’s driveway.
+Eyewitnesses revealed that Al pushed Simpson’s son, Jason, into O.J.’s Brentwood home’s driveway.
 He was also yelling at the police posted in the area.

 During a trial, Cowlings had held a press conference a block away from the courthouse.
 It was reportedly conducted by a public relations firm, Edward Lozzi & Associates, at Cowlings’s request.

 Al announced that he had created a ‘900 phone number’ for the public to ask him questions about anything except the murder.
 The conference was the only time Cowlings directly spoke to the media about the Simpson case.

 What happened to the white Ford Bronco used by OJ Simpson?